 |RICHARDSON GROUND SQUIRREL||

-Health Canada has cancelled the registration of 2% liquid strychnine used to control Richardson's Ground Squirrels, with final production ending on March 4, 2021, sales ending March 4, 2022 and the product fully banned from use on March 4, 2023.
-This means the County will still be distributing strychnine this 2021 spring season.
+Health Canada has cancelled the registration of 2% liquid strychnine used to control Richardson’s Ground Squirrels, with final production ending on March 4, 2021, sales ending March 4, 2022 and the product fully banned from use on March 4, 2023.
+The County of Vermilion River is sold out of strychnine.

 For more information, contact Cathie Erichsen Arychuk, Director of Agriculture and Environment at 780-808-6163 or firstname.lastname@example.org.